reasonml-community/bs-webapi-incubator/README.md

 # Web APIs Bindings

-Experimental bindings to DOM and others.
+Experimental bindings to the DOM and other Web APIs.

 ```
 npm install reason-js